Superdeterminism Without Conspiracy: The Andromedan Butterfly Effect

+As a matter of principle, the direction of motion of a molecule after 100 collisions is for all practical purposes uncomputable.
+If a computation (say on a supercomputer) was attempted, then the direction of the molecule would depend on the motion of electrons in the chips of the supercomputer.
+Self-referentially, the computational software would have to include a representation of the computation.
+Technically, the Andromedan Butterfly Effect describes a computationally irreducible system \cite{Wolfram} - one that cannot be computed with a computationally simpler system.

-This is the first step in our argument that (\ref{statint}) could be violated because the universe should be considered a rather holistic chaotic system.
-However, by itself, this argument doesn't imply that the parity of the millionth digit, or the flap of a butterfly's wings in Brazil, is a \emph{vital} piece of information for determining distinctly different systems like Andromedan weather.
-For that we need more.
+This is the first step in our argument that (\ref{statind}) could be violated because the universe should be considered a rather holistic chaotic system.
+Gravity is what makes the universe holistic.
+Unlike the other forces of nature, the effects of gravity cannot be shielded by negative charges.
+However, by itself, this argument doesn't imply that the parity of the millionth digit, or the flap of a butterfly's wings in Andromeda is a \emph{vital} piece of information for determining distinctly different systems.
+For that we need more from the theory of chaos.